altruios/namshubettulpa/public/namshubettuple/errors.md

 `['There’s more to do here, obviously']`
 "Well, let’s start there - let me switch."
 ~She obliged.~
-*Once they were done trading places, rossin turned toward the front desk again.*
+*Once they were done trading places, Rossin turned toward the front desk again.*
 `WITH(
     (hooks)
     .go(~Location of the prisoners faceing the wall~)